UniversityProjectsPablo/Pinball/README.md

 ## Controls
 * Left/Right arrows to move flippers
 * Down arrow to move the spring and throw the ball at start.
+* Space to restart game (When you are on game over screen)

 ## Debug Features
 * F1: All of the Shapes are Drawn